anreitersimon/Medbrain-Tutorial/STEP6-4.md

 the `UITableViewController` conforms to the `UITableViewDataSource` protocol.

-The tableView requires the dataSource to implement the following methods
+The tableView requires the dataSource to implement the following methods:

 ```swift
 func numberOfSectionsInTableView(tableView: UITableView) -> Int